Bishop College: History

 In 1961, after receiving a grant from the Hoblitzelle Foundation, Bishop moved to a 360 acre campus in Dallas.
 It was able to attract more students there.
 In Dallas, enrollments increased, peaking at almost 2,000 students around 1970.

-The college closed in 1988 after a financial scandal led to the revocation of its accreditation, and its eligibility to receive funds from charities such as the United Negro College Fund.
+The college closed in 1988 after a financial scandal led to the revocation of its accreditation, and its eligibility to receive funds from charities such as the UNCF.
 Purchased in 1990 by Comer S. Cottrell, the campus is now used by Paul Quinn College.

-In 2006, the president of Georgetown College in Georgetown, Kentucky proposed a plan to Bishop College alumni to make Georgetown their adopted alma mater.
+In 2006, the president of Georgetown College proposed a plan to Bishop College alumni to make Georgetown their adopted alma mater.
 Georgetown offers scholarships to children or grandchildren of Bishop alumni or students nominated by Bishop alumni.
 Upon graduation, these students receive diplomas with the name and insignia of Bishop College.
 Georgetown president William H. Crouch Jr. hopes the program will help the college reach its goal of increasing minority enrollment to 25% by 2012.